Why enterprises need a governed runtime between AI intent and consequence.

 What changes with world-runtime?

-• Each team ships isolated AI features
+- Each team ships isolated AI features

-• State is scattered across apps and prompts
+- State is scattered across apps and prompts

-• Audits are partial and hard to reconstruct
+- Simulations and audits are partial and hard to reconstruct

-• Agent coordination is ad hoc
+- Agent coordination is ad hoc

-• Multiple domain agents share one operating model
+- Multiple domain agents share one operating model

-• Workflows preserve state and events over time
+- Workflows preserve state and events over time

-• Policy and approval paths are explicit
+- Policy, approval, and simulation paths are explicit

 Best-fit environments